celery/celery/docs/userguide/workers.rst

 :setting:`task_create_missing_queues` option).

-You can also tell the worker to start and stop consuming from a queue at runtime using the remote control commands :control:`add_consumer` and :control:`cancel_consumer`.
+You can also tell the worker to start and stop consuming from a queue at run-time using the remote control commands :control:`add_consumer` and :control:`cancel_consumer`.

 .. control:: add_consumer